 A ureteral obstruction that causes severe pain might require an immediate procedure to remove urine from your body and temporarily relieve the problems caused by a blockage.
 Your doctor (urologist) may recommend:

-- A catheter, a tube inserted through the urethra to connect the bladder to an external drainage bag.
+- A catheter, which is a tube inserted through the urethra to connect the bladder to an external drainage bag.
 This may be especially important if problems with your bladder also contribute to poor drainage of your kidneys.

 Your doctor can tell you which procedure or combination of procedures is best for you.
 Drainage procedures might provide temporary or permanent relief, depending on your condition.